Back to the US: How new rules for British visitors will work after travel ban lifts

 Six hundred days after a presidential proclamation from Donald Trump closed off the US to British visitors, the ban on arrivals from the UK will be lifted from 8 November – for fully vaccinated travellers only.

-President Joe Biden said: “I have determined that it is in the interests of the United States to move away from the country-by-country restrictions previously applied during the Covid-19 pandemic and to adopt an air travel policy that relies primarily on vaccination to advance the safe resumption of international air travel to the United States.”
+President Joe Biden, who continued with the travel ban after taking office, said: “It is in the interests of the United States to move away from the country-by-country restrictions previously applied during the Covid-19 pandemic.”
+His administration has decided to change from a geographic policy – where travel from certain nations is banned – to one based on the individual’s vaccination status.

 Here’s everything you need to know about the new system.
 It based on studying all the available official online information, plus inferences – clearly indicated – based on existing policies and background conversations with officials and airlines.

-Visitors from the UK, Ireland and the Schengen Area (most of the EU plus Iceland, Norway, Switzerland and Liechtenstein) have been banned from travelling to the US since March 2020.
+Visitors from the UK, Ireland and the Schengen Area (most of the EU plus Iceland, Norway, Switzerland and Liechtenstein) have been banned from travelling to the US for almost 20 months.

-A presidential proclamation outlawing direct arrivals was made by Mr Trump and reimposed by his successor, Mr Biden, on people who have been “physically present” in one of those locations “during the 14-day period preceding their entry or attempted entry into the United States”.
+The presidential proclamation of 14 March 2020 insisted an arrival from the UK or Ireland “threatens the security of our transportation system and infrastructure and the national security”.
+It applied to all travellers except American citizens and residents, and outlawed direct arrivals on people who had been “physically present” in one of those locations in the 14 preceding days.

-The decree applies to all travellers from those locations except American citizens and foreigners with right of residence in the US.
-Similar bans apply to arrivals from China, Iran, Brazil, South Africa and India.
+Similar bans were applied to arrivals from China, Iran, Brazil, South Africa and India.

-People with a compassionate reason to travel to the United States – or whose presence is held to be beneficial to the American nation – may be given a “National Interest Exception.”
+People with a compassionate reason to travel to the United States – or whose presence was held to be beneficial to the American nation – could ask for a “National Interest Exception”, though these were often difficult and slow to obtain.

-But most travellers with pressing reasons to go to the US have “laundered” their status by spending two weeks in a third country, usually Mexico, before continuing by air (land borders are closed) to an American airport.
+But most travellers with pressing reasons to go to the US instead “laundered” their status by spending two weeks in a third country, usually Mexico, before continuing by air (land borders were closed) to an American airport.

 The travel ban has proved harsh for people with family or partners in the US, as well as causing damage to tourism.
 It has looked increasingly unjustifiable; the US remained open to arrivals from more than 150 other countries, many of them with more serious Covid concerns than Europe.